sebasttto/sebasttto/README.md

 - 👋 Hi, I’m @sebasttto
 - 👀 I’m interested in programming, technology and processes
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate in multidisciplinary
+- 💞️ I’m looking to collaborate in teams multidisciplinary

 <!---
 sebasttto/sebasttto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.